Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - a legal markup language which will facilitate the conversion of legal documents into machine-readable formats in order to enable the automated creation, fulfillment and enforcement of the legal claims contained therein.
    5. IT security

-      Data and services of the participants, of their internal or external clients and of third parties shall be
-      - protected in accordance with internationally recognized technical security standards;
+      The CLP shall comply with internationally recognized technical security standards and the principles of
-      - accessible for each entitled person, which beside the participant might include the client or third person, an auditor etc.;
-      - protected against unauthorized changes (e.g. by DLT).
+      - confidentiality
+      - integrity;
+      - availability;
+      - authenticity;
+      - non-repudiation;
+      - accountability;
+      - resilience.

 ### C. Ensure that the use of the Common Legal Platform is in the interest of all